Skip to main content

 5. Click Import & Edit

-The Bullet Mayhem project demonstrates key Agones SDK integration patterns.
+The Bullet Mayhem project demonstrates the key Agones SDK integration patterns.

 func _ready():